jmoya34/python-barebones/README.md

-# Python Basics Tutorial
+# Python3 Basics Tutorial
 ### The focus of this tutorial is to learn the bare minimum of python to begin coding.
 A lot will be left out of this guide of python for the sake of time.
-I will also introduce some syntax we are not like to use, but it is good to be at least exposed to what it is and does.
+I will also introduce some syntax we are not likely to use, but it is good to be exposed to what it is and does.
 If you would like a more depthful explanation of how python works, I reccomend using youtube guides such as from freecodecamp.

 <br />